Harris Academy Riverside: Curriculum

 Up to July 2020 the school taught Key Stage 3 years 7 to 9, and had no Key Stage 4.
 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum', to the three year groups in Key Stage 3.
 Harris Academy Riverside, as a new school, awaits its first Ofsted inspection.

 It started to teach year 10s in September 2020; it will endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.

 The academy believes it should encourage its student to read around the subjects they are formally studying and produces personalised 'prep packs', with guidance, extra material, extra reading and video links.
-As of September 2021, a total of 50 new staff members have joined the academy to accommodate the number of students enrolled.
+As of September 2023, the school had over 100 staff members.